 To switch between effect settings on your item, you can manually select it or press Shift + Right Click.

 At level 68 you'll have the ability to get special enchant-only equipment.
 Released in v86, Skywatch: Aerial Island, it provides a different kind of end-game gear to explore.
-They can sometimes get damaged while enchanting and need to be repaired, and sometimes the wear and tear of enchantment attempts, especially at higher levels, may cause them to lose a level of enchantment.
+They can sometimes become damaged while enchanting and need to be repaired before you can try to enchant them again.
+Sometimes the wear and tear of enchantment attempts, especially at higher levels, may cause them to lose a level of enchantment.

 See the Skywatch: Aerial Island patch notes for more information.